chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 	end

 .. tip::
-	It is important to note that the ``minimum residual`` of the linear solver is smaller than the ``tolerance`` of the non-linear solver.
+	It is important to note that the ``minimum residual`` of the linear solver is smaller than the ``tolerance`` of the nonlinear solver.
 The reader can consult the `Parameters Guide <https://lethe-cfd.github.io/lethe/parameters/cfd/linear_solver_control.html>`_ for more information.

 Running the Simulations
 -----------------------

-The simulation can be executed using the following command (assuming that the solver's location is in your PATH environement variable) :
+The simulation can be executed using the following command (assuming that the solver's location is in your PATH environment variable) :

 .. code-block:: text